Geospatial Data Science

 What tools do Geospatial Data Scientists use?

 Geospatial Data Scientists use a variety of software tools and platforms to collect, manage, and analyze data.
-Some of these tools include Geographic Information Systems (GIS) such as QGIS and ArcGIS, programming languages like Python and R, and big data technologies like Hadoop and Apache Spark.
+Some of these tools include Geographic Information Systems (GIS) such as QGIS and Atlas, programming languages like Python and R, and big data technologies like Hadoop and Apache Spark.

 What is the difference between GIS and Geospatial Data Science?